 The Client SDK provides several connectivity products for ODBC-compliant applications and a global language support API.

-For a list of current APIs, see IBM Informix Client Products Installation Guide for Microsoft Windows Environments or IBM Informix Client Products Installation Guide for UNIX.
+For a list of current APIs, see IBM Informix Client Products Installation Guide.

 Client Objects and Programs

 You can use the following types of client objects and programs with your DataBlade module applications: